Kenepuru railway station: Services

-Kenepuru is served by Kapiti Line commuter trains operated by Transdev Wellington under the Metlink brand operating between Wellington and Porirua or Waikanae.
+Kenepuru is served by Kāpiti Line commuter trains operated by Transdev Wellington under the Metlink brand operating between Wellington and Porirua or Waikanae.
 Services are operated by electric multiple units of the FT/FP class (Matangi).
 Two diesel-hauled carriage trains, the Capital Connection and the Northern Explorer, both pass through the station but do not stop.

 Off-peak trains stop at all stations between Wellington and Waikanae.
 During peak periods, trains from Wellington that stop at all stations may terminate at Porirua or Plimmerton and return to Wellington while a number of peak services run express between Wellington and Porirua and thus do not stop at Kenepuru.

 Travel times by train are nineteen minutes to Wellington, two minutes to Porirua, and forty-one minutes to Waikanae.

 Trains run every twenty minutes during daytime off-peak hours, more frequently during peak periods, and less frequently at night.
 Before July 2018, off-peak passenger train services between Wellington and Waikanae stopping at Kenepuru ran every thirty minutes but were increased to one every twenty minutes from 15 July 2018.

 Kenepuru was considered for closure by the Greater Wellington Regional Council as it was claimed that it had low usage and required considerable expenditure for upgrading for the new Matangi units, and for safety reasons.
 However, it was announced on 5 October 2011 that it was safe for now and minor remedial work would be done to extend its life for 10 more years.

 The station buildings and platforms were refurbished over the Christmas 2011 break and reopened on 24 January 2012.
 At a cost of over $320,000 both platforms were resurfaced, the southbound platform was strengthened and the access path to it upgraded (the first refurbishment since the station opened in 1963).